ibm-garage-ref-storefront/customer-ms-openliberty/README.md

 ## Conclusion

-You have successfully deployed and tested the Orders Microservice and a MariaDB database in local Docker Containers using Appsody.
+You have successfully deployed and tested the Customer Microservice and a CouchDB database in local Docker Containers using Appsody.

-To see the Orders application working in a more complex microservices use case, checkout our Microservice Reference Architecture Application [here](https://cloudnativereference.dev/).
+To see the Customers application working in a more complex microservices use case, checkout our Microservice Reference Architecture Application [here](https://cloudnativereference.dev/).